 The history of this portion of the continent began with the earliest explorations in the New World.
 Spaniards made the expeditions following Christopher Columbus from the South.
 After Mexico and Florida had been discovered, Alvar Nunez was sent from Spain to explore Florida.
 His journey took him to the mouth of the Mississippi River, where he suffered a wreck, and only 15 of his men survived — eleven of these were killed by the Indians.
 The four remaining men were made prisoners and separated.
 Nunez, also known as Cabeca de Vaca, was carried by the Indians north into the great plains in sight of the Rocky Mountains.
-He and his companions became reunited, escaped the Indians, and, working their way slowly, found the Spanish settlement in Mexico in 1836.
+He and his companions reunited, escaped the Indians, and, working their way slowly, found the Spanish settlement in Mexico in 1836.

 Early in the 19th century, the United States government sent out exploring expeditions.
-One of these was under the command of Lieutenant Zebulon Montgomery Pike, who in 1806 went west from St. Louis, Missouri, to hunt the source of the Arkansas River.
+One of these was under the command of Lieutenant Zebulon Montgomery Pike, who, in 1806, went west from St. Louis, Missouri, to hunt the source of the Arkansas River.
 In his description of the country, he wrote, “From these immense prairies may arise one great advantage to the United States, viz: The restriction of our population to some certain limits, and thereby a continuation of the Union.
-Our citizens being so prone to rambling and extending themselves on the frontier will through necessity be constrained to limit their extent to the west to the borders of the Missouri and Mississippi.
+Our citizens being so prone to rambling and extending themselves on the frontier, will, through necessity, be constrained to limit their extent to the west to the borders of the Missouri and Mississippi.
 At the same time, they leave the prairies incapable of cultivation to the wandering and uncivilized aborigines of the country.”
 His explorations are referred to as Pike’s Expedition.

 The report of Major Stephen H. Long’s Expedition in 1819 and 1820 verified the words of Pike.
-He considered a great part of the country unfit for cultivation and uninhabitable by people depending upon agriculture for their subsistence.
+He considered a significant part of the country unfit for cultivation and uninhabitable by people depending upon agriculture for their subsistence.
 In speaking of the whole section from the Mississippi to the Rocky Mountains, he said, “From the minute account given in the narration of the particular features of this expedition, it will be perceived to be a manifest resemblance to the deserts of Siberia.”

 “This region which resembles one of the ancient steppes of Asia, has not inaptly been termed ‘The Great American Desert.’
 It spreads forth into undulating and treeless plains and desolate sandy wastes, wearisome to the eye from their extent and monotony.
-It is a land where no man permanently abides, for at certain seasons of the year, there is no food for the hunter or his steed.”
+It is a land where no man permanently abides, for, at certain seasons of the year, there is no food for the hunter or his steed.”

 Pike, Long, and Irving’s reports did much to form public opinion regarding this unknown land.
 Pike and Long’s expeditions were practically the last exploration work done by the government for several years.
 While the government was idle, private enterprise was working its way westward.